Dear Michigan Innkeeper:

 FREE TECHNOLOGY WEBINARS: Acorn Internet Service, my Web host, is offering FREE webinars for new and aspiring innkeepers on topics such as email for business, spreadsheets, browsers and search engines: Acorn To view previously broadcast webinars, contact Annie at firstname.lastname@example.org for a password.

-MICHIGAN: SUN.- TUES., Oct.
+MICHIGAN: SUN.-TUES., Oct.
 28-30/GRAND RAPIDS: The 31st Annual Innkeeping Conference of Michigan Lake to Lake B&B Association will be held at Doubletree by Hilton in Grand Rapids.
 There will be an New and Aspiring Innkeepers Workshop offered on Sun.
 Oct.
 28th.
 I’ll be exhibiting at the conf.
-Stay tuned to the Lake to Lake site for more info.